+The statistics on level of education collated from Eurostat refer to ISCED levels (Levels 0-2 for low education, Levels 3-4 for Medium education, and Levels 5-8 for High education)

+ISCED 2011 (data from 2014 onwards)

+Low education Levels 0-2

+Medium education Levels 3-4

+High education Levels 5-8

 This part of the fact sheets which gathers 3 distinctive sections presents the main findings from the analysis of the official statistics collated at the national level through National Statistics Offices (NSO) and Eurostat.
 For the purpose of the factsheet, data are provided only for the period from 2011 to 2020 to underline tendencies and realities.

 The year 2020 saw a sudden, unexpected and severe pandemic starting in March and the whole society all over the world has been directly impacted by Covid-19 including the sport sector.
 It was then decided to also make a specific focus on the variation of the sport labour market from 2019 to 2020 (when possible with the available data).
-2 More detailed and extensive data and information about the national and European sport labour market can be found on www.projects.eose.org/skills/ Scope: the widest sport and physical activity sector defined by the Council of Europe (2001) as "all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels."
+More detailed and extensive data and information about the national and European sport labour market can be found on www.projects.eose.org/skills/ Scope: the widest sport and physical activity sector defined by the Council of Europe (2001) as "all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels."
 In this fact sheet we are using the word "sport" having the meaning of the broad sector of "sport and physical activity".
-To summarise our statistical definition for the sport labour market, the ambition of the work carried out was to liaise with Eurostat and National Statistics Offices (NSO) to collate all official statistics available on the number of: - professional athletes, coaches (Box I on the summary chart below) - (NACE 93.1), e.g. managers (Box III on the summary chart below) - codes), e.g. a fitness instructor working in a hotel (Box II on the summary chart below) ISC0 - "The international standard classification of occupations".
-ISC0 divides jobs into 10 major groups of occupations and sport specific occupations are listed under ISC03 Technicians and associate professionals and more precisely under the sub-group ISC0 342 Sport and Fitness Workers (3421 - Athletes and Sports Players; 3422 - Sports Coaches, Instructors and Officials; 3423 - Fitness and Recreation Instructors and Programme Leaders).
-NACE - "Statistical classification of economic activities in the European Community".
+To summarise our statistical definition for the sport labour market, the ambition of the work carried out was to liaise with Eurostat and National Statistics Offices (NSO) to collate all official statistics available on the number of: - Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. professional athletes, coaches (Box I on the summary chart below) - Persons having a non-sport and fitness occupation (Other ISCO codes) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. managers (Box III on the summary chart below) - Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is not the provision of sport (Other NACE codes), e.g. a fitness instructor working in a hotel (Box II on the summary chart below) - ISCO "The international standard classification of occupations".
+ISCO divides jobs into 10 major groups of occupations and sport specific occupations are listed under ISCO3 Technicians and associate professionals and more precisely under the sub-group ISCO 342 Sport and Fitness Workers (3421 Athletes and Sports Players; 3422 Sports Coaches, Instructors and Officials; 3423 Fitness and Recreation Instructors and Programme Leaders). - NACE "Statistical classification of economic activities in the European Community".
 NACE is a basically four-digit classification providing the framework for collecting and presenting a large range of reliable and comparable statistical data according to economic activity.
 The codes under NACE 93.1 (Sport activities) define the organisations whose main business is the provision of sport (93.11 Operation of sports facilities: 93.12 Activities of sport clubs: 93.13 Fitness facilities: 93.19 Other sports activities).
-The statistical definition used by the SKILLS project for the collection of available statistics for the sport sector can be summarised as follows: 342 ISCO OCCUPATIONS ISCO CODES OTHER ISCO CODES